 "I started my testing by whipping up a basic white bread recipe from the included booklet, and the result was spot on." — Donna Currie, Product Tester

-What to Look for When Buying a Small Kitchen Appliance
+What to Look for in a Small Kitchen Appliance

 What is "small" to some may not mean "small" to you.
 If you have very limited cabinet or counter space, the appliance's size is a crucial factor to consider when shopping.
 It can help to measure your space before you make the purchase.